Key Takeaway

 | Zepbound via LillyDirect (self-pay) | $399 - $549 | Eli Lilly's direct-to-consumer program for single vials Contact provider for current pricing |

-Prices fluctuate and depend on the specific dose you are taking.
+Prices fluctuate and depend on the specific dose you're taking.
 Higher doses generally cost more, particularly for brand-name products.
 Compounded tirzepatide pricing tends to be more consistent across doses.
+For a complete cost breakdown, see our compare tirzepatide prices.

 The Mounjaro Savings Card: Who Qualifies?

 Eli Lilly offers a manufacturer savings card that can substantially reduce out-of-pocket costs.
-However, the eligibility requirements are specific:
+But the eligibility requirements are specific:

-- You cannot be enrolled in a government insurance program (Medicare, Medicaid, Tricare, VA)
+- You can't be enrolled in a government insurance program (Medicare, Medicaid, Tricare, VA)

 - The savings card covers costs above a set copay amount, typically $25 per fill